 What I do is help you become who you long to be.
 I do this by providing the kind of relationship you won't have with anyone else—one in which you engage in the most honest, put-it-all-on-the-table conversations with yourself, guided by my questions, challenges and candid feedback.
 The more you get clear on who you are and who you want to become, the simpler it is to make decisions about doing things that align with that.

-When you work with me, the focus is exclusively on bringing into clear relief what holds you back, pressing through fear and uncertainty, so you can become grounded in a set of principles that govern your thinking and behaviour.
-From there, you choose how these principles show up in your role as a leader, a business owner, a spouse, a parent, a co-worker or any other role you have or take on.
+When you work with me, the focus is exclusively on bringing into clear relief what matter most to you at this stage of your life, pressing through fear and uncertainty, so you can become grounded in a set of principles that govern your thinking and behaviour.
+From there, you choose how these principles show up in the life you are crafting.

 A few things you should know about how I think and work: